Table of Contents

-Though there are general budgeting principles, every budget is unique.
-That's because every budget reflects the specific financial needs of the budgeter.
-Budgets also align with your preferences for handling your money.
-Otherwise, it's less likely that you'll actually follow your budget.
+Even though there are general budgeting principles, every budget is unique and reflects the specific financial needs of the budgeter.
+Budgets align with your preferences for handling your money.
+It's less likely that you'll actually follow your budget.

 Here's how to start crafting a budget that fits your needs.

 Consider How You'll Use Your Money in the Future

 The planning stage of budgeting generally involves answering two different questions: